rufat/Run-It-When-I-m-Dead/README.md

 I'm not depressed, just bored.
 Enjoy it. 🤘

 #### How it works?
-As you know, Facebook adds 'Remembering' label on the profile who passed away.
-The code is fetching the profile page in a specified interval and looking for the tag.
+As you know, Facebook adds 'Remembering' label on the dead people's profile (when their families or friends requests).
+Basically, the code is fetching the profile page in a specified interval and looking for the 'Remembering' tag.
+I'm using [puppeteer](https://github.com/GoogleChrome/puppeteer) library for fetching and DOM operations.

 #### Usage
 1. npm install - Install the all dependencies.